 Why you should try it – It’s usually offered with loads of extras like shredded pork, spring onions, garlic, ginger…you name it!
 Variety is the spice of life!

-Why you should try it – You’ll certainly obtain a badge of honour if you can get past the stench.
+Why you should try it – You’ll certainly obtain a badge of honor if you can get past the stench.

 More and more visitors are discovering just why Iran is one of the finest countries on earth to visit, with stunning architecture, beautiful nature and countryside while boasting famed hospitality to boot.
 But they also offer some of the most delicious cuisines you’re ever likely to taste.